-It’s not every day I make a pasta recipe that’s so good it’s worth writing down!
-Pasta is such a great thing to freestyle, but this weeknight sausage and leek pasta is so perfectly spot-on—I had to share it with you.
+Sausage and Leek Pasta.
+Can you think of anything more comforting than that?
+It’s not every day I make a pasta recipe that’s so good it’s worth writing down, because pasta is such a great thing to freestyle.
+But this Weeknight Sausage and Leek Pasta is so perfectly spot-on—I had to share it with you.

 This Sausage and Leek Pasta is also super creamy, but you don’t need to mess around making a cream sauce.
 A big dollop of sour cream and well-seasoned pasta water coats the hearty pasta perfectly, and it comes together super fast.